codersguild/codersguild/README.md

 - Learn from the experts (if you have the oppurtunity).
 - Stick to one project at a time.
 But do have other projects in your todo. 😉
 - Don't work on multiple hot-fixes at the same time. 😠
-- Never miss an oppurtunity to learn the basics.
+- Never miss an oppurtunity to re-learn the basics.
 (Nothing can replace core CS Fundamentals) 😊
 - Keep collaborating.

 <a href="https://github.com/codersguild">